 Even after taking all the possible care, many people experience headaches because they practice sparring with the guys that were a few weight classes above them.

 In such situations, you should ask your sparring partner is go light on his punches.
-This is very important because even if you think you’re not doing any hard sparring, it’s possible to get a hard hit then you thought at that point.
+This is very important because even if you think you’re not doing any hard sparring, it’s possible to get a hard hit than you thought at that point.

 You should try to spar with the people close to your weight class and try to avoid any unnecessary mileage to your brain.
 Just ask your buddy to take down a notch and stop him if he’s not.